Rural and Underserved Primary Care Early Assurance Program

 OSU Honors College Pre-professional Scholars Program

 The College of Osteopathic Medicine seeks to admit students into the D.O. degree program who are not only well grounded in the biological and physical sciences, but are also well educated in the social sciences and humanities.
 The Admissions Committee recognizes that The Honors College provides rigorous academic preparation for a variety of careers in osteopathic medicine.
 The Pre-professional Scholars Program provides osteopathic medical applicants an attractive admissions option while attending Oklahoma State University.

-- Must maintain cumulative college GPA of 3.5
+- Maintain cumulative college GPA of 3.5

-- includes a score of at least 24 on the Medical College Admissions Test (MCAT)
+- Includes a score of at least 24 on the Medical College Admissions Test (MCAT)

 - students who are accepted for admission following completion of B.S./B.A. must have completed the requirements for the Honors College Degree if admitted to the College of Osteopathic Medicine after completion of the baccalaureate degree

 Students meeting the requirements described above are granted admission to the College of Osteopathic Medicine provided they receive satisfactory scores on the qualitative portion of the admissions process.
 This includes an evaluation of the applicant's file, a personal interview by the Admissions Committee, and recommendation letters.
 Candidates must take the MCAT test and have the scores reported to the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).

 JuLee Wells, Director of Recruitment